-The year 1568 is a turning point in Dutch history.
-It is in this year when the long freedom fight against Spanish occupation unleashes: in October William of Orange invades the Southeastern Netherlands.
+In the Netherlands the long freedom fight unleashed: in October of 1568 William of Orange invades the Southeastern Netherlands.
 Spanish forces under the Duke of Alva destroy Orange's rearguard.
 Orange abandons his offensive.
-The partly religion-based war of liberation continues for another 80 years until 1648.
-Although the ideas of tolerance existed among the Dutch, who define themselves as a tolerant people, one could hardly speak of a tolerant atmosphere both in law and in spirit during the turnultuous decades of the second half of the sixteenth century.
-As Andrew Pettegree rightly observes,
+The partly religion-based freedom fight continues for another 80 years until 1648.
+Although the ideas of tolerance existed among the Dutch, who define themselves as a tolerant people, 12 one could hardly speak of a tolerant atmosphere both in law and in spirit during the tumultuous decades of the second half of the sixteenth century.
+As Andrew Pettegree rightly observes:

 From the very beginnings of the Revolt 'toleration' was always a slogan which could be exploited with a high degree of cynicism by different religious groupings.
 In his Brief discourse addressed to Philip II in 1566, the author, the Calvinist minister Franciscus Junius did not scruple to urge the king to extend religious freedom to his Calvinist subjects, citing among his reasons the obvious justice of the Calvinist cause, and the fact that persecution was damaging to trade.
+13